justinpakzad/discogs-plus/README.md

 ## Contributing

-This project is still under development, and any contributions are welcome.
-Feel free to open issues, submit pull requests, or suggest new features and improvements to enhance the Discogs experience.
+This project is still under development, and any ideas are welcome.
+Feel free to contact me.